-3.2.11 Re-Program Memory Size, WITHOUT Cards and Anti-Pass Back
+3.2.11 Re-Program Memory Size, with/without Cards and Anti-Pass Back

-These features ONLY need to be re-programmed when a NEW 1834 entry system is to be used with EXISTING OLDER 1834 entry systems that have a smaller memory size (less than 3000) and all units are being managed by DKS Remote Account Manager Software with the "Share Info" feature.
-The new 1834 chip specification MUST MATCH the older 1834 chip specification or EXISTING programming conflicts will occur.
-See section 3.1.3 for more information about 1834 memory specifications.
+These features ONLY need to be re-programmed when a NEW 1830 entry system is to be used with EXISTING OLDER 1830 entry systems that have a smaller memory size (less than 3000) with or without cards and anti-pass back capability and all units are being managed by DKS Remote Account Manager Software with the "Share Info" feature.
+The new 1830 chip specification MUST MATCH the older 1830 chip specifications or EXISTING programming conflicts will occur.
+See section 3.1.3 for more information about 1830 memory specifications.